Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/1-prologue.md

 Daar was the strongest and meanest ‘Back of all, and he could handle a Naxas by himself.
 It was also his very favorite work.
 Challenging the beasts was a test of courage, strength, and skill, and it was something few laborers would brave; but hey, *somebody* needed to be stupid enough to try, or else how would Cubs get their milk?
 How would the Brothers at Highmountain get their pelts?

 Daar padded back in just as his chosen Clanless were finishing their breakfast.
-“You ready?”
+"You ready?"
 They duck-nodded.

-“Good!
+"Good!
 C’mon, we don’t wanna be late.
-Naxas are even *meaner* once morning breaks.”
+Naxas are even *meaner* once morning breaks."

 The five were clearly nervous and rightfully so.
 Daar didn’t want fearful helpers so offered them a face-saving out.
-“You sure you wanna do this?
-I like this job but I’m pretty dumb, heh.”
+"You sure you wanna do this?
+I like this job but I’m pretty dumb, heh."
 He smile-panted friendly-like to try and relax them.

-“We are worthy of the task, if you’ll have us.”
+"We are worthy of the task, if you’ll have us."
 The biggest of the group answered for the other four.
 He was being annoyingly formal but Daar couldn’t blame them.
 Amongst the laboring Clanless he was a universally known and vaguely mythical being; a Challenge followed by mild awe was the reaction he *always* got.
 Oh well.
 Hopefully they would lighten up by the end of the day.

 Assuming they could walk afterwards.
 Daar led them to the crew van and drove to the farm.
 And who knows, if they worked hard and impressed…maybe the Rites would be in their future.